cilium/design-cfps/cilium/CFP-33716-distributed-packet-tracing.md

 ```

 **Pros**
-- Non-competitive storage; since this is not saved directly to a predefined field in the skb struct, there aren’t competing uses for this storage place.
-It is dedicated directly to the ip_trace_id of the packet being processed.
+- Non-competitive storage; packet tracing ID is stored outside of the skb struct which has limited room for custom attributes.

 **Considerations**
-- Must ensure that data is cleared correctly.
+- Must ensure that data is zero'ed correctly.
-- This is universal storage and not specifically stored in the SKB struct, so it must be cleared when a new packet is processed.
+- This is universal storage and not specifically stored in the SKB struct, so it must be zero'ed when a new packet is processed.
-- At an ingress point, if there is no trace ID stored in a packet, the stored `ip_trace_id` is cleared from the array-map.
+- At an ingress point, if there is no trace ID stored in a packet, the stored `ip_trace_id` is zero'ed from the array-map.

-### Section 5: Event integration
+### Section 4: Event integration

 Include ID as event field for trace and drop structs and the flow message (for Hubble integration):